tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - Hashed Time-Locked Contracts (HTLCs).

 With specific focus on Hashed Time-Locked Contracts:
 This technique can allow payments to be securely routed across multiple payment channels.
-HTLCs are integral to the design of more advanced payment channels such as those used by the [Lightning Network](https://gitpitch.com/tari-labs/tari-university/master?p=LightningNetworkForDummies#/).
+HTLCs are integral to the design of more advanced payment channels such as those used by the [Lightning Network](https://gitpitch.com/tari-labs/tari-university/master?p=src/protocols/lightning-network-for-dummies#/).

-The Lightning Network is a second-layer payment protocol that operates on top of a block chain.
+The Lightning Network is a second-layer payment protocol that operates on top of a blockchain.
 It enables instant transactions between participating nodes.
 The Lightning Network features a peer-to-peer system for making micropayments of digital cryptocurrency through a network of bidirectional payment channels without delegating custody of funds and minimizing the trust of third parties. [[11]]

-Normal use of the Lightning Network consists of opening a payment channel by committing a funding transaction to the relevant block chain.
-This is followed by making any number of Lightning transactions that update the tentative distribution of the channel's funds without broadcasting to the block chain; and optionally followed by closing the payment channel by broadcasting the final version of the transaction to distribute the channel's funds.
+Normal use of the Lightning Network consists of opening a payment channel by committing a funding transaction to the relevant blockchain.
+This is followed by making any number of Lightning transactions that update the tentative distribution of the channel's funds without broadcasting to the blockchain; and optionally followed by closing the payment channel by broadcasting the final version of the transaction to distribute the channel's funds.

 <p align="center"><img src="sources/bitcoin-lightning-network-basic.png" width="920" /></p>